Farama-Foundation/PettingZoo/docs/magent/gather.md

 In gather, the agents gain reward by eating food.
-Agent's don't die unless attacked.
+Food needs to be broken down by several "attacks" before it is absorbed.
+Since there is finite food on the map, there is competitive pressure between agents over the food.
 You expect to see that agents coordinate by not attacking each other until food is scarce.
 When food is scarce, agents may attack each other to try to monopolize the food.

+#### Action Space

+Key: `move_N`: options to move to the N nearest squares.

 Action options: `[do_nothing, move_28, attack_4]`

+#### Reward

 Reward is given as: